Interpolatory $\mathcal{H}_2$-optimality Conditions for Structured Linear Time-invariant Systems: L2 -optimal Reduced-order Modeling

 \subsection{Necessary \texorpdfstring{$\Ltwo$}{L2}-optimality Conditions}

 As done in~\cite{MliG23b} for the real-valued case, an important consequence of \Cref{thm:grad} is that by setting the gradients to zero, it yields the necessary optimality conditions for $\Ltwo$-optimal reduced-order modeling using parameter-separable forms.
-The same holds for differential operators from Wirtinger calculus, i.e., local minima have zero gradient, leading to our next result. \begin{corollary} Let the assumptions of \Cref{thm:grad} hold.
-Furthermore, let the reduced model $\hH$ defined by $(\cAr_i, \cBr_j, \cCr_k)$ as in~\eqref{eq:rom} and~\eqref{eq:rom-param-sep-form} be an $\Ltwo$-optimal \ac{strom} to $H$.
+The same holds for differential operators from Wirtinger calculus, i.e., local minima have zero gradient, leading to our next result. \begin{corollary} Let the assumptions in \Cref{thm:grad} hold.
+Furthermore, let $(\cAr_i, \cBr_j, \cCr_k)$ be an $\Ltwo$-optimal \ac{strom} of $H$ among $\Sigma_{\textnormal{St}}$ with $\hH$ as in~\eqref{eq:rom} and~\eqref{eq:rom-param-sep-form}.
 Then,

 \end{corollary} In the next subsection, we specialize these conditions to \acp{diagstrom}.